ParsaYadollahi/implementAi19/README.md

 # Welcome to our project for implementAi19!!
 # :collision::collision: YouCompress :collision::collision:

-A program that will reduce the memory and time by extracting the relevant data from the footage provided to the program
+A program that will reduce the memory and time of videos by extracting the relevant data from the footage provided to the program

 ## Getting Started